learn-co-curriculum/react-hooks-data-fetching/README.md

 - Introduce the use of `fetch` within components
 - Consider some of the best places to include `fetch` in our React app

-#### Using `fetch` Within React
+## Using `fetch` Within React

 For a minute, consider how a site like [Instagram][insta] works.
 If you've got an account on Instagram, when you visit the site, you'll see an endless scroll of photos from people you follow.
 Everyone sees the same _Instagram_ website, but the images displayed are unique to the user.

-Similarly, consider [IMDb, the Internet Movie Database][imdb].
-When you click to look at a movie's information, the page is always the same.
-The data, the images, the reviews, the cast... this information changes.
+Similarly, consider [AirBnb][airbnb].
+When you click to look at a listing's information, the page layout is always the same.
+The data, the images, the reviews... this information changes.

 Both of these websites are built with React.
-When you go to one of these sites, React doesn't have the specific movie or image content.
+When you go to one of these sites, React doesn't have the specific listing or image content.
 If you're on a slow connection (or [want to mimic one using the Chrome Dev Tools][fake3g]), you can see what is happening more clearly. _React_ shows up first and renders _something_.
 Sometimes it is just the background or the skeleton of a website, or maybe navigation and CSS.
 On Instagram, a photo 'card' might appear but without an image or username attached.

 React is _updating the DOM_ based on the JSX being returned by its components _first_.
 Once the DOM has been updated, remote data is then requested.
 When that data has been received, React runs through an update of the necessary components and fills in the info it received.
 Text content will appear, user information, etc...
 This first set of data is likely just a JSON object specific to the user or content requested.
 This object might contain image URLs, so right after the component update, images will be able to load.